pantheon-systems/documentation/source/_docs/style-guide.md

 </div>

 ## Error Messages
 Document error messages verbatim as H3s within a **Troubleshooting** section.
-Using the exact copy of the error message helps to improve SEO and making the header an H3 allows the section to be linkable within the table of contents for easy sharing.
+Using the exact copy of the error message helps to improve SEO, and making the header an H3 allows the section to be linkable within the table of contents for easy sharing.

 <div class="style-example" markdown="1">
 ### RedisException: Redis server went away